Yes Men Can Have Pelvic Pain Too

 And, if you’re a pelvic PT and don’t feel comfortable treating men?
 Then, I want you to read what I’m about to write with the kindest, gentlest undertones.
 It’s time to get comfortable.
 I’m serious and talking to you blog reader who only accepts female clients.
 I understand that some women feel awkward about this, but men need us!
 They’re hurting, and they need help, so I really think it’s time to get comfortable.
 Go to a course, seek out mentoring, or whatever you need to get comfortable, but I think we all need to take responsibility to start providing these men with the care they need!

-Reprinted with permission from jessicarealept.com
+Reprinted with permission from southernpelvichealth.com

-Jessica Reale, PT, DPT, WCS is a board-certified specialist in Women’s Health and treats pelvic floor disorders in men, women, and children at One-on-One Therapy in Atlanta, GA.
+Dr. Jessica Reale, PT, DPT, WCS is a board-certified specialist in Women’s Health and treats pelvic floor disorders in men, women, and children at One-on-One Therapy in Atlanta, GA.
 She received her doctorate in physical therapy (DPT) at Duke University School of Medicine.
 She was the director of the largest pelvic floor rehabilitation program in South Carolina prior to relocating to Atlanta in 2015.
 Jessica is passionate about helping her patients achieve optimal health through individualized treatment plans integrating the most current research.
 She is actively involved in educating the community and other professionals and has lectured at support groups, conferences, and universities.
-Jessica writes regularly about all issues related to pelvic health at her blog, www.jessicarealept.com
+Jessica writes regularly about all issues related to pelvic health at her blog, www.southernpelvichealth.com

 Recent articles